 The low student-coach ratio ensures plenty of spotting and individual attention.
 Students learn to protect themselves and their partners as they learn each new skill.

 Coaches' teaching, professional training, and performance experience includes Cirque du Soleil, Disney, Big Apple Circus, New England Center for Circus Arts, San Francisco Circus Center and more.

 We carry a $1M liability policy.
 Certificates of named additional insured will be provided for the school and venue at no additional cost.
 All students must have signed liability releases to participate.

 We cast kids in areas they're naturally drawn to, keeping them challenged but not discouraged.
-We draw on our teaching and performing experience to help them learn basic circus skills fairly quickly, choosing clean, safe, well-executed skills (often in unison) instead of tricky or complex sequences.
+Students are able to learn basic circus skills fairly quickly, and coaches choose clean, safe, well-executed skills (often in unison) instead of complex sequences.

-We take advantage of size and age differences that let performers lift, hold and balance each other more quickly than adults of the same size can.
-And we encourage personal interpretation and discovery of new moves, as well as incorporating students' existing gymnastic, comedy and physical skills.
+Size and age differences help performers lift, hold and balance each other.
+We encourage personal interpretation and discovery, as well as incorporating students' existing gymnastic, comedy and physical skills.

-The number one comment we get from parents after the show is that they thought it would be like a recital, where they would enjoy watching their own child and tough it out through the other acts, but instead, they say, "It was a great show and fun to watch the whole time!”
+The number one comment from parents after the show: "I thought it would be like a recital, I'd enjoy watching my own kid and tough it out through the other acts, but it was fun to watch the whole time!”

-We’ve done Starfish Circus programs on as little as a month’s notice, but we recommend planning 6-8 months in advance for a full Starfish Circus and 3-5 months in advance for workshops or for circus/movement training as part of an existing musical or play you’ll be presenting.
+We’ve done programs on as little as a month’s notice, but we recommend planning 6-8 months in advance for a full Starfish Circus, 3-5 months for workshops or circus/movement training for a scripted show you're presenting.

-It’s also possible to reduce your costs by hosting back-to-back residencies with another school in your state, and early planning makes that more feasible.
+It’s possible to reduce your costs by hosting back-to-back residencies with another school in your state/region, and early planning makes that more feasible.

 GET IN TOUCH